tonerdo/dotnet-env/README.md

-There can optionally be one of a few export or equivalent keywords at the beginning and there can be a comment at the end, values can be quoted to include whitespace, and interpolated references can be included (unquoted values as well as quoted, with optional braces in both cases -- but often more useful in unquoted), like:
+There can optionally be one of a few export or equivalent keywords at the beginning and there can be a comment at the end, values can be quoted to include whitespace, and interpolated references can be included (unquoted values as well as double quoted, with optional braces in both cases -- but often more useful in unquoted), like:
 ```
 export KEY="extra $ENVVAR value" # comment